Skip to content

 Calculating income and wealth tax

-In the Swiss tax system, three main types of tax play an essential role: income tax, wealth tax, inheritance tax, and gift tax.
-These taxes are crucial for financing public services, regulating the distribution of wealth and ensuring the State's financial stability.
+In the Swiss tax system, income tax, wealth tax, inheritance tax and gift tax form the core pillars that fund public services, support a balanced distribution of wealth and contribute to the State’s financial stability.

 niveau3